 - More minimally invasive surgery options.
 Depending on the size of your tumor, its location, and other factors, we may recommend minimally invasive surgery options to remove the tumor.
 These treatment options help you recover faster.

 - A team of specialists.
-Our urologists, radiation oncologists, medical oncologists and surgical oncologists work together to ensure you receive the best and latest treatment options.
+Our urologic oncologists, radiation oncologists and medical oncologists work together to ensure you receive the best and latest treatment options.

 - Comforting environment.
 Our new Duke Cancer Center features spacious waiting areas, a Quiet Room, large infusion rooms, and a rooftop garden area where patients — based on their treatment regimen — can receive chemotherapy outdoors.